BlossomLabs/ens-wayback-machine/README.md

 The ENS Wayback Machine is an open-source project, and contributions are welcome.
 The code is available on [GitHub](https://github.com/BlossomLabs/wayback-machine), and you can run it locally using the following steps:

 1. Clone the repository: git clone https://github.com/BlossomLabs/wayback-machine.git
 2. Install dependencies: bun install
 3. Start the development server: bun dev

 You will need to have [Node v18 or above](https://nodejs.org/) and [Bun](https://bun.sh/) installed on your machine.

-## Future development
+## Deployment

-This project is in a very early stage.
-As next steps, we would like to improve the visual identity of the dApp and the mobile view support.
-If you find it useful, please share it with your friends!
+To deploy the ENS Wayback Machine, you can follow these steps:

+1. If you are interested, set the environment variable `NEXT_PUBLIC_BANNER` to customize the banner.
+The format is `[message text]|[link text]|[link href]`.
+If you don't set this variable, no banner will be displayed.
+2. Build the project: `bun run build`
+3. Deploy the built project to your desired hosting platform.

 ## License